-- 15. (1) An interim protection order may be made on an application without notice and outside ordinary court hours or on a day which is not an ordinary court day, if the court is satisfied that delay would be caused by proceedings on notice or might entail- - (a) a risk of harm; or - (b) undue hardship to the applicant or child of the applicant's family. - (2) Without limiting the matters to which the court may have regard when determining whether to grant a protection order on an application without notice, the court shall have regard to- - (a) the perception of the applicant or a child of the applicant's family, of the nature and seriousness of the respondent's behaviour; and - (b) the effects of that behaviour on the applicant or a child of the applicant's family. - (3) An interim order may where appropriate contain any direction, prohibition or award which may be contained in a protection order issued in terms of section 22. - (4) Whenever a court issues an interim protection order, the court shall issue a summons to appear in respect of the respondent which shall be attached to the order, and, if the respondent fails to appear, the court shall, subject to section 24(3), issue a warrant for the arrest of the respondent. - (5) Where an application is made in terms of this section and the court is satisfied prima facie that the respondent has committed, is committing or threatening to commit an act of domestic violence but that the circumstances do not justify or require the issue of an interim protection order, it may issue a notice calling upon the respondent to show cause why a protection order should not be made:
+- 14. (1) An interim protection order may be made on an application without notice and outside ordinary court hours or on a day which is not an ordinary court day, if the court is satisfied that delay would be caused by proceedings on notice or might entail- - (a) a risk of harm; or - (b) undue hardship to the applicant or child of the applicant's family. - (2) Without limiting the matters to which the court may have regard when determining whether to grant a protection order on an application without notice, the court shall have regard to- - (a) the perception of the applicant or a child of the applicant's family, of the nature and seriousness of the respondent's behaviour; and - (b) the effects of that behaviour on the applicant or a child of the applicant's family. - (3) An interim order may, where appropriate, contain any direction, prohibition or award which may be contained in a protection order issued under section 21. - (4) Whenever a court issues an interim protection order, the court shall issue a summons to appear in respect of the respondent which shall be attached to the order, and, if the respondent fails to appear, the court shall, subject to section 23(3), issue a warrant for the arrest of the respondent. - (5) Where an application is made under this section and the court is satisfied prima facie that the respondent has committed, is committing or threatening to commit an act of domestic violence but that the circumstances do not justify or require the issue of an interim protection order, the court may issue a notice requiring the respondent to show cause why a protection order should not be made:

 Provided that an interim protection order shall remain in force until it is replaced by a protection order or varied or revoked by a competent court.

-(6) Section 26 applies to any person who fails to comply with the terms and condition of an interim protection order.
+- (6) Section 25 applies to any person who fails to comply with the terms and condition of an interim protection order. - 15.
+(1) The court may make a protection order if it is satisfied that-